Library: Policy

 (A) Form 07LC031E, Probationary Master Teacher Agreement, is completed;

 (4) Non-compliance.
-The star certification level of a program may be reduced, when a program has:
+The star certification level of a program is referred for reduction when a program has:

 (B) a serious incident resulting in injury or imminent risk of harm to a child;